Contact Us for a Free Consultation (213) 542-0979

 Also, I've seen video evidence take some time.
 Trying to locate witnesses can slow cases down.
 Filing motions—search and seizure motions—maybe a home was searched.

-So, the defense can take all sorts of different angles that can cause the case to take longer.
+Therefore, the defense can take various angles, which can cause the case to take longer.
 I've seen cases where a lot of restitution is owed, and the defendant is trying to save money because the more restitution they pay, the better off they'll be when it comes to resolving the case.

-So, sometimes, there's an incentive to stall the case and make it take longer so the person can rack up some money to pay the restitution.
+So, sometimes, there's an incentive to stall the case and make it take longer, allowing the person to accumulate some money to pay the restitution.

 Pitchess Motion

-Other times, the defense can try to continue cases so a person can get their driver's license, which will make a big difference in a case.
-Sometimes, a bunch of motions needs to be litigated, like a Pitchess Motion, where you're trying to get information on the police to see if they've ever lied before or filed a false police report.
+At other times, the defense may attempt to continue cases so that a person can obtain their driver's license, which can significantly impact the outcome of a case.
+Sometimes, a bunch of motions need to be litigated, like a Pitchess Motion, where you're trying to get information on the police to see if they've ever lied before or filed a false police report.
 You can use that to attack their credibility at a trial.

-There are all sorts of different reasons that can cause that three—to six-month average to go up or down.
+Various reasons can cause the three— to six—month average to go up or down.
 Sometimes, there's an incentive to resolve the case quickly.
-Maybe the person is in custody, and they're not getting out of custody unless the case is resolved.
+Perhaps the person is in custody and will not be released unless the case is resolved.

-Once a case is resolved, they can get out of custody.
-You never want to be in a position where just because someone is in custody, they're going to take a guilty plea when they're not guilty.
+Once a case is resolved, they can be released from custody.
+You never want to be in a position where someone is in custody and is forced to take a guilty plea when they're actually innocent.
 So, that's another thing to look out for as a criminal defense attorney.

-But on average, from my perspective—from a criminal defense standpoint—the case is going to take as long as it takes to get the best resolution.
-This resolution can have a significant impact on your life, whether it's by way of a jury trial or by way of some sort of negotiated plea, or maybe you want to get some evidence to show the prosecutor, so they'll give the person a diversionary program or an outright dismissal, depending on the circumstances of the case.
+From a criminal defense standpoint, the case will take as long as it needs to achieve the best possible resolution.
+This resolution can have a significant impact on your life, whether it occurs through a jury trial, a negotiated plea, or presenting evidence to the prosecutor for a diversionary program or outright dismissal, depending on the specific circumstances of the case.

-So, when you're deciding how long your case is going to take, you really need to sit down with your criminal defense attorney and find out what the best strategy is.
-Your attorney will play a crucial role in managing the case timeline, from setting the strategy to deciding how the case is going to be prosecuted.
-Once that strategy is set and you decide exactly how the case is going to be prosecuted, you have a better feel for how long the case is going to take.
+When it comes to determining the timeline of your case, your criminal defense attorney is your best guide.
+They will play a crucial role in managing the case timeline, from setting the strategy to determining how the case will be prosecuted.
+Once the strategy is set and the prosecution method is decided, you will have a clearer understanding of how long the case is likely to take.

 They want to try to either angle the case so they can get the best resolution or set the case up by an investigation to cause them to dismiss it, get a diversionary program, or get it ready to go to trial and, obviously, have the best defense available to convince the jury that you're not guilty.

 So, the first thing you should do if you want an idea of how long your case is going to take in Los Angeles is to sit down with your attorney.
-Your attorney is going to want to hear your full story and also is going to want to review all available evidence.
+Your attorney will want to hear your full story and review all available evidence.
 Could you contact the Hedding Law Firm for help?

-This will give him a really good feel for how quickly the case is going to get resolved – what type of investigation is needed, what type of motions need to be filed, and how you're going to handle the case moving forward.
-Your attorney's expertise will give you a realistic timeline and whether it's in your best interest for the case to go quickly or slowly.
+This will give him a good sense of how quickly the case is likely to be resolved – what type of investigation is needed, what types of motions need to be filed, and how you plan to handle the case moving forward.
+Your attorney's expertise will provide you with a realistic timeline and determine whether it's in your best interest for the case to proceed quickly or slowly.

 About the Author